DRAWING FOR BEGINNERS

 INTRODUCTION : A FEW TECHNICAL HINTS

-I. HOW TO BEGIN.
-SIMPLE SUBJECTS FOR DRAWING AND PAINTING
+I. HOW TO BEGIN A DRAWING

 II.
-DRAWING OUR TOYS
+DRAWING TOYS

 III.
-DRAWING OURSELVES AND OTHERS
+DRAWING YOURSELF

 IV.
 DRAWING HANDS